There is a framework of providers in place to help identify and arrange services for disabled children, young people and families needing support.

 It remains the responsibility of parents, carers or professionals to check that the service being offered by a framework provider is appropriate and meets the needs of the child or young person concerned.

-Accordingly, other than through our negligence or breach of statutory duty, we will not accept any liability arising out of the use of information obtained through the framework, or any liability arising from employing a framework provider.
+Other than through our negligence or breach of statutory duty, we will not accept any liability arising out of the use of information obtained through the framework, or any liability arising from employing a framework provider.

 If a problem does occur it is important that you register your concern as soon as possible and we will look into the issue further.